bar0x/WinShutter/README.md

 # Win Shutter
 *by Mattia Baroni*

-This script pings Google.com's dns until the ping don't works.
+This script pings Google.com's DNS repeatedly until the ping fails.
+Once the ping fails, a 60-second timer will start.

-when this happens, a 60 seconds timer will start. at the end of the timer windows will shut down.
+At the end of the timer, the Windows system will shut down.

-to cancel the incoming shut down just open the cmd and tipe "SHUTDOWN -A" until the 60 seconds.
+If you wish to cancel the shutdown before the 60 seconds are up, open the command prompt and type "SHUTDOWN -A".